yichuan66/snake-game/README.md

 Get a better fruit generation algorithm.
 The current one doesn't work well when the snake fills a high portion of board space.

+Milestone 1 is done.
+I will leave the unfinished stuff for the next release.